 • Warm water: You will lukewarm water around 110°F. It should be warm to the touch but not hot.

 • Active dry yeast: This may be labeled active yeast at the store.
-Instant yeast or rapid yeast may also be used to make pizza dough.
+Instant yeast or rapid yeast may also be used to make homemade pizza dough.

 • Granulated sugar: Feeds your yeast.